cran/entcn/README.md

 You can pass in a words or a vector consisting of multiple words, which will return the corresponding type of Chinese representation and be easy to reuse.

+# Attention

+This package is not updated after v1.0.0, and the more powerful package [ecce](https://CRAN.R-project.org/package=ecce) is recommended.